marsdrums/ReSTIR-reworking/README.md

 Each render target undergoes a downscaling process, reducing its texture size by half.
 These half-size render targets are utilized during sample collection and reservoir reuse.
 Downscaling is achieved by randomly selecting one pixel within a 2x2 tile.
 The same pixel is chosen across all render targets within the tile.

 >[!NOTE]
 > I experimented with several strategies for downsampling the render targets.
-Initially, I consistently chose the top-left pixel within each tile (and it's so in the currently released version of the pass FX).
+Initially, I consistently chose the top-left pixel within each tile (and so it is in the currently released version of the pass FX).
 While functional, this resulted in noticeable jagged edges along shapes.
 Another approach involved averaging the pixel values within each tile (ensuring normal vectors were re-normalized), but this adversely affected ray-marching during depth comparisons.
 Randomly selecting a pixel within the 2x2 tile proved to be the most effective method.
 It enhances sample variance and acts as a form of "downscaled TAA" when the image undergoes temporal filtering.

 #### Environment map